POST-GRADUATE FELLOWSHIP

 Post Graduate Fellowship for 2024-2025

 Temple University’s Tuttleman Counseling Services (TCS) offers a one year full-time counseling fellowship.
 Fellows are students who have completed a doctorate in counseling or clinical psychology, will complete an APPIC-affiliated or APA-accredited internship by August 15, and are looking for advanced training in a college or university counseling center.
-There are currently four full time counseling fellowship positions available at TCS.
+There are currently three full time counseling fellowship positions available at TCS.
 The fellowship begins in mid-August, two weeks prior to the start of the fall semester.
-Fellows devote their time to providing individual and group psychotherapy for students (typically a year-round process group and running one of our drop-in groups), offering Initial Assessments for students, receiving supervision, providing consultation to families, staff and faculty, attending departmental meetings and seminars, and being responsible for administrative activities such as record keeping, scheduling, etc. Fellows are expected to work 2 evening hours per week, after 5pm.
+Fellows devote their time to providing individual and group psychotherapy for students (typically a year-round process group and running one of our drop-in groups), offering Initial Assessments for students, receiving supervision, providing consultation to families, staff and faculty, attending departmental meetings and seminars, and being responsible for administrative activities such as record keeping, scheduling, etc.

 The Sexual Assault Counseling and Education (SACE) staff offer counseling to survivors of all types of sexual violence and abuse (rape, childhood sexual abuse, sexual harassment, battering and interpersonal violence).
 The SACE program coordinates services to survivors in the areas of crisis intervention, systems advocacy and health care within the Temple University community.